-As of the fall 2015 semester, Ventura College had 120 full-time classified employees and 13 part-time classified employees (III.A.9.1).
+As of the fall 2014 semester, Ventura College had xxx full-time classified employees and xxx part-time classified employees (III.A.9.1).
 This is down from a high of 176 classified employees in 2008, when the College begin to experience a series of severe budget cuts.
 Although the College's finances have since improved, classified staffing levels have not returned to prior levels.

 The need for additional classified employees is raised through the annual program review process, where divisions discuss and assign a ranking of each request relative to the requests made by all departments in the division.
-Requests for growth positions are then forwarded to the Classified Senate's Staffing Priorities Committee, where presentation of data is provided to inform decision making (III.A.9.2).
-Working with the vice presidents, the president identifies the hiring requests that will address the greatest institutional need and for which there are sufficient funds to support, and presents the proposed positions during the weekly Chancellor's Cabinet meeting for conceptual discussion and preliminary approval (III.A.9.3).
-Upon receiving preliminary approval, the hiring manager/supervisor submits a Request to Establish a New Position form to the director of employment services (III.A.9.4).
+Requests for growth positions are then forwarded to the Classified Senate's Staffing Priorities Committee [does this still exist?], where a rubric is used to guide the recommendations to the college president that emerge [is this still true?].
+Working with the vice presidents, the president identifies the hiring requests that will address the greatest institutional need and for which there are sufficient funds to support, and presents the proposed positions during the weekly Chancellor's Cabinet meeting for conceptual discussion and preliminary approval (III.A.9.2).
+Upon receiving preliminary approval, the hiring manager/supervisor submits a Request to Establish a New Position form to the director of employment services (III.A.9.3).
 The form requires information pertaining to the purpose of the position, duties to be assigned, reporting relationships, and funding sources.
 HR staff review the submitted form and any associated materials and request additional information if necessary.
 Upon determination of the appropriate classification of the proposed position, the director of employment services forwards the request to the vice chancellor, human resources for placement on the Chancellor's Cabinet agenda.
 The director also forwards a copy of the request to Business Services.
 HR staff notify the president when the request has been placed on the Cabinet agenda for discussion.
 The president presents the proposed position in Cabinet for final approval.